Frequently Asked Questions#

 Certain solver-specific features, like indicator constraints, are available in GAMSPy.
 However, due to the absence of the put facility, generating these constructs may be more challenging.
 Efforts are being made to provide better ways to communicate such constructs to the solver for enhanced compatibility.

 It’s important to emphasize that the GAMSPy team is actively working on expanding the feature set to bridge the gap between GAMS and GAMSPy.
-If you have specific features or functionalities you would like to see in GAMSPy, feel free to share your feedback with us.
+If there are specific features or functionalities you would like to see in GAMSPy, please share your feedback with us.

 When you execute pip install gamspy, it creates an executable on your machine (e.g. gamspy.exe on Windows) which acts like a regular commandline script.
 This means that it cannot be signed by us.
-Therefore, Windows Defender sometimes think that it is probably a malware.
-Because of this issue, when you run commands such as gamspy install license <license_path>, Windows Defender blocks the executable.
-A workaround is to run python -m gamspy install license <license_path>.
+Therefore, Windows Defender sometimes thinks that it is probably a malware.
+Because of this issue, when you run commands such as gamspy install license <access code>, Windows Defender blocks the executable.
+A workaround is to run python -m gamspy install license <access code>.
 Another way is to whitelist gamspy.exe executable on your machine.
 Since GAMSPy is open source, to make sure about the safety of the executable, one can check the following script which GAMSPy uses: script.